Azeirah/brainstorm/README.md

 I'm sorry that it's so inconvenient to host Brainstorm at this time, I'll make this easier in the future, I promise!

-Martijn, I need to know what you're currently working on!
+Laura, I need to know what you're currently working on!
 ---

 I'm currently working on improving boards, I do this for you as much as I do this for me